bashrc2/AberMUSH/README.md

 ### Climbing through windows

-You can add items to a room, such as windows which the player can then climb through.
+You can add items to a room such as windows which the player can then climb through.
 Size restrictions apply and so this could be another way to escape from ogres or dragons.
 This can also be used to set up non-obvious exits as a puzzle.

 ``` text
     "1293": {